amalagaura/camunda-workflow/README.md

 ## Integration with your worker classes

-We have a module `ExternalTaskJob`, which you need to include in your classes.
-We want your classes to inherit from `ActiveJob::Base` or use `Sidekiq::Worker` or not use either.
+The module `ExternalTaskJob` should be included in your job implementation classes.
+The job implementation classes can inherit from `ActiveJob::Base`, or use `Sidekiq::Worker` or use some other system for job queuing.

 But right now, we are using `perform_later` on worker classes.
 If we want to make this more flexible, we need to make the method used to queue jobs configurable. `perform_later` for ActiveJob, `perform_async` for Sidekiq, or `perform` if no background task system is used.